PTSD & Trauma

 Acquiring Post-traumatic Stress Disorder means that you have been exposed to an event that has posed a legitimate threat on your life, which includes threats of serious injury, violence, or even death.
 This kind of “exposure” can happen in at least one of these ways:

-- If you’ve directly experienced the event that caused the trauma yourself;
+- You’ve directly experienced the event that caused the trauma yourself.

-- If you’ve personally witnessed the event happen to others;
+- You’ve personally witnessed the event happen to others.

-- If you’ve discovered that someone close to you has been threatened or directly witnessed the traumatic event themselves, and;
+- You’ve discovered that someone close to you has been threatened or directly witnessed the traumatic event themselves.

-- If you’re constantly exposed to details of numerous traumatic events, such as if you work as a first responder to accidents or if you’re a soldier constantly sent to dangerous locations.
+- You’re constantly exposed to details of numerous traumatic events, such as if you work as a first responder to accidents or if you’re a soldier constantly sent to dangerous locations.